mklabs/ghv3/readme.md

 Github api v3 library. ideally, it should work in node via http request, and in browsers using jsonp.

+**basice idea**: A backbone set of Model and Collections mapping the github api v3.

+* Gists
+* Users
+* Issues
+* Orgs
+* Repos

+just the pubic rest calls for now

 ## Quick docs

 [docco-generated docs](http://mklabs.github.com/ghv3/docs/gh.html)